mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### UIDL

-Vaadin's synchronization protocol is based on UIDL (UI Definition/Diffing Language? :-D ).
+Vaadin's synchronization protocol is based on UIDL (UI Diffing Language?).
 Basically it's a JSON file, listing what have been changed since the last UIDL update.
 For example, if you set a new caption to a TextField with connector ID 42, you will be able to observe this information in the UIDL sent from the server to the client.